Drakaniia/nexus/docs/commands.md

 # Project Commands

-This document contains all the commands you can use to work with the WinLauncher project.
+This document contains all the commands you can use to work with the Nexus project.

 ## Development Commands